AhmedEl-hadad/Arabic-Localization-Helper/README.md

 ## Limitations

-### 1. Dictionary-Based Translation
+### 1. Dictionary-Based Translation (With Optional AI Enhancement)

-- Only translates exact matches found in the dictionary
+- Primarily translates exact matches found in the dictionary
-- Does not use AI, machine learning, or context-aware translation
+- **Optional AI enhancement**: Can use Gemini AI for words not in dictionary (if enabled)
-- Limited to ~10,000 common English words and phrases
+- Built-in dictionary includes ~10,000+ common English words and phrases
+- Dictionary automatically expands with AI translations (if enabled)
-- Domain-specific terminology may not be translated
+- Domain-specific terminology may require AI translation or manual addition

 ### 2. No Context Awareness